compwiz32/website/content/posts/get-aduser-syntax-and-examples.md

 ## CODE EXAMPLES

-You can also see some of the included examples of PowerShell syntax by typing Help Get-ADuser -examples
+You can also see some of the included examples of PowerShell syntax by typing Help Get-ADUser -examples

 I am going to skip the built-in examples that are included and jump into some of my own examples to share with you that I think cover all the major points.
 Querying a user account